mdsol/logspout-cloudwatch/README.md

 By default, each Log Stream is named after its associated container, and each stream's Log Group is the hostname of the container running Logspout.
 These two values can be overridden by setting the Environment variables `LOGSPOUT_GROUP` and `LOGSPOUT_STREAM` on the Logspout container, or on any individual log-producing container (container-specific values take precendence).
 In this way, precomputed values can be set for each container.

-Furthermore, when the Log Group and Log Stream names are computed, these Envinronment-based values are passed through Go's standard [template engine][3], and provided with the following render context:
+Furthermore, when the Log Group name, Log Stream name and log retention are computed, these Environment-based values are passed through Go's standard [template engine][3], and provided with the following render context:

     type RenderContext struct {